servian/aws-compute-decision-tree/README.md

 ## Contributing

 Think I've made a mistake or have a suggestion?
-Please let me know by raising an issue.
+Please let me know by raising an issue, or better yet, a pull request!